LLNL/sundials/doc/arkode/guide/source/Usage/MRIStep/MRIStepCoupling.rst

    .. note::

-      For explicit methods only the W array is allocated, with implicit methods only the G array is allocated, and for ImEx methods both W and G are allocated.
+      For MRISTEP_EXPLICIT tables, the *G* and *group* arrays are not allocated.

+      For MRISTEP_IMPLICIT tables, the *W* and *group* arrays are not allocated.

+      For MRISTEP_IMEX tables, the *group* array is not allocated.

+      For MRISTEP_MERK tables, the *G* array is not allocated.

+      For MRISTEP_MRISR tables, the *group* array is not allocated.

 .. c:function:: MRIStepCoupling MRIStepCoupling_Create(int nmat, int stages, int q, int p, sunrealtype *W, sunrealtype *G, sunrealtype *c)